Devashree Tripathy

 Biosketch

 Dr. Devashree Tripathy is an Assistant Professor in Computer Science and Engineering at Indian Institute of Technology, Bhubaneswar.
-Her research spans in Computer Architecture , High Performance Computing (HPC), Fault-Tolerance, performance and power-efficient designs for accelerators, Machine Learning, TinyML, and Systems for Healthcare, Drones, Autonomous cars and robotics, Mobile and Edge Computing.
+Her research spans in Computer Architecture , Machine Learning, Hardware/Software codesign of AI systems, Energy-Efficient computing, Sustainable AI, TinyML, and Systems for Healthcare, Drones, Autonomous Cars and Robotics, Mobile and Edge Computing.
 Her current research focuses on ML for Systems and Systems for ML.
 Prior to joining IIT Bhubaneswar, Dr. Tripathy was a Postdoctoral Fellow in Computer Science at Harvard University in Harvard Architecture, Circuits, and Compilers Group.
 She is currently working as an Associate with Harvard University.
 She graduated from University of California, Riverside with PhD in Computer Science.

 News